cobrowseio/cobrowse-docs-gitbook/sdk-features/listening-for-events.md

 public void SessionDidEnd (Session session);
 ```

-In Xamarin.Forms you can subscribe to the following CobrowseIO events:
+In Xamarin.Forms / .NET you can subscribe to the following CobrowseIO event:

 ```
 event EventHandler<ISession> SessionDidEnd;